snord883/tensorflow2_DL_specialization_coursera/Courses/2. Customising your models with TensorFlow 2/README.md

 # **Welcome to Customising your Models with TensorFlow 2**

+The Tensorflow embedding projector can be found [here](https://projector.tensorflow.org/)

 ## **The Keras Functional API**
 - Main difference is, instead of passing each layer of the model in with a list through *Sequetial*, we pass the last layer into the next as an argument to a function call